jenkinsci/blueocean-plugin/blueocean-rest/README.md

     }

 ## Stop a build

-Note it takes a while to stop, so you may get a state of RUNNING or QUEUED.
+> Note: it takes a while to stop, so you may get a state of RUNNING or QUEUED.

     curl -X PUT http://localhost:8080/jenkins/blue/rest/organiations/jenkins/pipelines/pipeline1/runs/1/stop
     {